-A range of additional ocular surface conditions are treated at The Eye Health Centre.
-We accept referrals for all anterior segment concerns, including acute infections and red eye, injuries/trauma and other surface anomalies such as ocular surface tumours and corneal scarring.
+Ocular surface conditions include acute infections and red eye, injuries/trauma and other surface anomalies such as ocular surface tumours and corneal scarring.
+These are all anterior segment conditions that are treated at The Eye Health Centre.

 Ocular Surface Tumour